JeffRuLz/abbayedesmorts-3ds/ReadMe.md

 3DS port of the indie game *l'Abbaye des Morts* by Locomalito.
 It's written in C using the libctru and citro3d libraries.

-It's based on the linux port by nevat.
+It's a modification of the linux port by nevat.
 [Link](https://github.com/nevat/abbayedesmorts-gpl)

 ## History